themoonisacheese/2bored2wait/README.md

 # Configuration

 * []() You can change all credentials and whether you want update messages by simply editing the values in local.js or deleating that file.

+# How to use
+1. Read the code to ensure I'm not stealing your credentials.
+I'm not, but you shouldn't take my word for it.
+If you don't know how to read it, downloading stuff off the internet and giving it your password is probably a bad idea anyway.
+2. Run `npm start`
+3. It will now ask for your Minecraft email and password (or permission to use saved launcher data instead).
+If you want update messages then you need to type Y otherwise N. If you are using the discord bot you need to add your token.
+Then answer Y or N if you want to save your Minecraft credentials.
+If you answer N you will need to re-enter your Minecraft login information into the console each time you start the program.
+4. Refer to Commands on how to use 2b2w from the console.
+Otherwise keep on reading for the web interface.
+5. Now open a browser and navigate to http://localhost: your port here.
+6. Press the "Start queuing" button.
+The queue position indicator auto-updates, but sometimes it takes a while to start counting (like 1 min).
+7. Once the queue reaches a low number, connect to the Minecraft server at address `localhost`.
+8. After you log off, click the "stop queuing" button.
+This is really important, as you will not actually disconnect from 2b2t until you do that.

+## Commands
+All commands can be used through discord or the cli.
+- `start` will start the queue.
+It takes between 15-30 seconds for the bot to update with the queue position.
+- `start 14:00` will start at 2pm.
+- `play 8:00` will try to calculate the right time to join so you can play at 8:00
+- `update` will send an update to the current channel with your position and ETA.
+- `stop` will stop the queue.

 <!-- ROADMAP -->